ibm-cloud-docs/speech-to-text/detection.md

 This parameter can affect both the quality and the latency of speech recognition:

--   Lower values can decrease latency because less audio is potentially passed for speech recognition.
-However, a low setting might discard chunks of audio that contain actual speech, losing viable content from the transcript.
+-   Smaller values can decrease latency because less audio is potentially passed for speech recognition.
+However, setting a small value might discard chunks of audio that contain actual speech, losing viable content from the transcript.
 -   Higher values can increase latency because more audio is potentially passed for speech recognition.
-However, a high setting might pass chunks of audio that contain non-speech events, adding spurious content to the transcript.
+However, setting a high value might pass chunks of audio that contain non-speech events, adding spurious content to the transcript.

 ### Speech detector sensitivity example
 {: #detection-parameters-sensitivity-example}